web3-authn/tatchi/README.md

 # Web3Authn SDK

 A secure, user-friendly passkey wallet for NEAR blockchain applications.
-Built on WebAuthn with no popups, no seed phrases, and recovery through TouchID/FaceID across all your devices.
+Built on WebAuthn with no popups, no seed phrases, and recovery through TouchID/FaceID and email recovery across all your devices.

-## What Is This?

-Web3Authn is an embedded wallet SDK that makes blockchain applications feel like native apps.
-Users sign in with their fingerprint or face, and their keys are automatically synced across devices through iCloud and Google Password Manager.

 **For users**: No more seed phrases to write down, no browser extensions to install.
 Just TouchID/FaceID.